-When you are enrolled in Original Medicare along with this Plan, you still need to follow the rules in this brochure for us to cover your care.
+When you are enrolled in Original Medicare along with this plan, you still need to follow the rules in this brochure for us to cover your care.
+Your care must continue to be authorized by your Plan PCP, or precertified as required.

-Claims process when you have the Original Medicare plan - You probably will never have to file a claim form when you have both our Plan and the Original Medicare plan.
+Claims process when you have the Original Medicare Plan - You will probably not need to file a claim form when you have both our Plan and the Original Medicare Plan.

 - When we are the primary payor, we process the claim first. - When Original Medicare is the primary payor, Medicare processes your claim first.
-In most cases, your claims will be coordinated automatically and we will pay the balance of covered charges.
-To find out if you need to do something about filing your claim, call us at 1-800-624-6961 (St. Clairsville office) or 1-800-426-9013 (Massillon office), or email us at info@healthplan.org.
+In most cases, your claim will be coordinated automatically and we will then provide secondary benefits for covered charges.
+You will not need to do anything.
+To find out if you need to do something to file your claim, call us at 1-800-400-7247 or contact us at www.pchp.net

-We do not waive any costs if the Original Medicare plan is your primary payor.
+We do not waive any costs if the Original Medicare Plan is your primary payor.